SW-g16/sw/documentation/domain-modelling.md

 ### Ontology

-	// Provide the ontology as a separate Turtle file.

 ### Evidence of Inference

-	// The ontology should produce meaningful inferences that are essential for the application.
-	// This should be evidenced by a screenshot of e.g. Protege reasoning results.
-	// (NB: For the final report: inferences should be on the external data)

 In this screenshot we see data about a Voter and a Bill it supports.
 All Class memberships are inferred.